joaocarvalhoopen/Most_common_components_in_electronics/README.md

 ## Description

-In this repository, I will try to maintain a list of the more common used components in electronics.
-Normally the ones that passed the test of time and that distinguished them self’s for having characteristics that are useful for a broad type of projects.
-The components should also be inexpensive and easy to get from several different sources.
-They show be on every electronics designer, engineer, technician or electronics hobbyist stock, near the workbench.
-They are divided by category, each principal characteristics are listed and a link to there datasheet.
+In this repository, I will try to maintain a list of the most common components in electronics.
+Specially, the ones that passed the test of time, the ones that distinguished them self’s by having characteristics that are useful in a broad range of projects.
+The components should also be inexpensive, available and easy to get from several sources.
+They should be on every electronics designer, engineer, technician or electronics hobbyist stock, near the workbench.
+I divided this list by category, each main characteristics, is listed and there is a link to the datasheet.

 # List of components